waffelroffel/Miniwarden/README.md

 # Miniwarden

-A simple readonly Bitwarden client for Windows using Bitwarden CLI.
+A lightweight readonly Bitwarden client for Windows using Bitwarden CLI.

 ## Features